ptmartins/popover_anchors/README.md

-# Popover API and amchor positioning
+# Popover API and anchor positioning